miguelazue/SP500-Direction-Prediction-News-Sentiment-Topic/README.md

 # SP500-Direction-Prediction-News-Sentiment-Topic
-Repository for the master thesis: Topic Modeling and Sentiment Analysis for Predicting the Direction of Movement of the S&amp;P 500 Index Based on Financial News

-In the repository the code and results are made publicly available.

-# S&P500 Direction Prediction with News Sentiment and Topic Modeling

 This repository contains the code and results for my master thesis titled "Topic Modeling and Sentiment Analysis for Predicting the Direction of Movement of the S&P 500 Index Based on Financial News".